 Bart Hopper developed his passion for real estate after graduating from The University of Texas at Austin and moving to Houston.
 He spearheaded the development of an office tower in Pittsburgh, and then became a partner with Lincoln Property Company in Charlotte, helping to shape the city’s skyline with his involvement in developing the Bank of America Tower.
 Bart also left his imprint on communities throughout the Carolinas, such as Jetton Cove, a mixed-use development known as the gateway to Lake Norman.
 As the 21st century began, Bart co-founded New South Properties, a development company specializing in retail and residential development.
 He followed that success by starting Hopper Communities, a company intent on leaving a positive imprint on some of the New South’s great cities including Charlotte, Raleigh/Durham, Charleston, and Austin/San Antonio.
 A Texas Longhorn fan since Earl Campbell won the Heisman Trophy, Bart enjoys attending Texas University football games, and Carolina Panther games when in Charlotte.
-He also enjoys golfing and spending time with his children, and wife, Lori.
-Bart and Lori have homes in both Austin, and Charlotte’s Dilworth neighborhood.
+He also enjoys golfing and spending time with his children.
+Bart has homes in both Austin, and Charlotte’s Dilworth neighborhood.

 Clay McCullough graduated from the University of Georgia and has been an essential part of the Hopper Communities family for over nine years.
 He oversees land acquisition entitlements and residential development for our Charlotte market.
 Clay’s patience and devotion to maneuvering through challenges is vital to successful land entitlement and development.
 His steadfast approach to this sometimes lengthy process, has earned him trust and respect among investors, lenders, architects, engineers, and the Hopper Communities Family.
 Clay McCullough and Bart Hopper have become a dynamic team in our industry and within the Charlotte market.
 They have built a solid reputation for creating outstanding neighborhoods with exceptional value.
 Clay and his wife, Heather, have been Charlotteans for over fifteen years.
 They are avid Georgia Bulldog fans, have two active children, and like many parents, spend their weekends cheering at soccer and baseball games.